Wergmort/mcp-router-use/README.md

 # Debugging

-MCP-Use provides a built-in debug mode that increases log verbosity and helps diagnose issues in your agent implementation.
+MCP-Router-Use provides a built-in debug mode that increases log verbosity and helps diagnose issues in your agent implementation.

 ## Enabling Debug Mode